EliasBRodrigues/EliasBRodrigues/README.md

 # :writing_hand: helloEveryone

 <div>
- junior Software Developer with experience in programming languages ​​such as Java and JavaScript.
+ junior software developer with experience in programming languages ​​such as Java and JavaScript.
 Demonstrated skills in software development projects, collaborating in agile teams and contributing to the complete software lifecycle.
 </div>

 # :rocket: experienceTech